-Generac Portable Inverter Generator
+Generac Portable Inverter Generator Pros and Cons

 For a gas generator, this model is incredibly portable and lightweight, so you won’t have to worry about dealing with heavier loads while traveling.

-Also, you’ll love how it works with numerous electronics, including fans, small electronics, and even microwaves.
+You’ll love how it works with numerous electronics, including fans, small electronics, and even microwaves.